 - Wurzburg is a vibrant university town surrounded by vineyards with many architectural splendors.

 - Rothenburg ob der Tauber is everyone's favorite Romantic Road destination, and Germany's best-preserved walled town, according to Rick Steves.
 Medieval torture aficionados will enjoy the Medieval Crime and Punishment Museum.

 - Dinkelsbuhl is smack in the center of the Romantic Road.
 It's a good shopping town with lots of artists' studios, half-timbered houses, all wrapped in a medieval wall.
 In fact, you can patrol that wall, er, defensive perimeter, with the night watchman.

 - Augsburg has a rich history dating back to the Roman empire.
 Dubbed both "The Renaissance City" and "Mozart City", it has been an important center of trade down through the ages.
 During the Renaissance, Augsburg was a main cultural center which is reflected in the fine Rococo architecture in the city.

 - Regensburg - The medieval town of Regensburg is a UNESCO World Heritage Site.
 The Bavarian Jazz Festival takes place here in summer, usually in July.

 - Passau is a university town in a beautiful setting at the junction of the Danube, Inn, and Ilz Rivers.
 In antiquity, Passau was an ancient Roman colony and became the largest diocese of the Holy Roman Empire.
 Later, it became known for its sword manufacturing.
-The organ in St. Stephens Cathedral has 17,774 pipes, according to Wikipedia.
+The organ in St. Stephens Cathedral has 17,774 pipes.